Ah DNA. It doesn’t get enough credit sometimes! Or does it?

 These are also not true!
 Read here for these MythBusters.

 It’s important to know that DNA works by analysing specific DNA and comparing to other samples.
-From this, matches can be formed and due to the popularity of DNA testing, there is a large database of DNA where matches are developed.
+From this, matches can be formed and due to the popularity of DNA testing, there is a large database where matches are developed.

 They can’t tell you exactly where your ancestors lived

-DNA tests can’t directly compare your DNA to that of those exact ancestors, because it’s very difficult to tell the difference between populations living in two nearby areas.
+Tests can’t directly compare your DNA to that of those exact ancestors, because it’s very difficult to tell the difference between populations living in two nearby areas.
 People move around, get together and separate.

 "Ancestry itself is a funny thing, in that humans have never been these distinct groups of people," said Alexander Platt, an expert in population genetics at Temple University in Philadelphia.
 "So, you can't really say that somebody is 92.6 percent descended from this group of people when that's not really a thing."